- My Credentials

 I can remember thinking, "What the heck happened?!
 I used to love creating online calculators, so what has changed?"

 After questioning the loss of passion for my work for some time, I eventually realized that four distinct things had changed.
-I now call them the 4 steps to falling out of love with a work you once loved.
+I now call them the four steps to falling out of love with the work you once loved.

 Step #1: Give up creative self-expression.
 I was now creating more and more calculators based on customers' specifications instead of based on how I would have liked to create them.